How To Get A Surety Bond In New Mexico

 Government organizations have an obligation to protect taxpayers’ money, since that is the normal funding source for all government activities and procedures.
 The best way to protect taxpayers when government contracts for work are handed out, is to require that all contractors be bonded, and to stipulate performance expectations as terms of the bond.

 There are of course, thousands of other industries which also require the usage of bonds, and for the same reasons as the government and the construction industry, but more bonds are written for construction applications and for government contracting than any other sector.

-The surety company to contact if you need a bond is NFP Surety, where you can expect the best rates on bond purchasing, as well as fast processing and superior customer service throughout the process.
+The surety bonding company to contact if you need a bond is Surety by NFP, where you can expect the best rates on bond purchasing, as well as fast processing and superior customer service throughout the process.
 Obtaining a bond in general is a fairly simple process, assuming you haven’t had bond claims made against you in the past.

 If you prefer, you may download an application to complete and fax or email to our bond agency for processing.

 - Mortgage Broker

 - Private Investigator

 - Process Server